JefTek/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0-beta/New-MgGroupOnenoteNotebookSectionGroup.md

     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[DisplayName <String>]`: The name of the notebook.
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[LastModifiedDateTime <DateTime?>]`: The date and time when the notebook was last modified.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The date and time when the page was created.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[Self <String>]`: The endpoint where you can get details about the page.
 Read-only.
   - `[Id <String>]`: Read-only.
   - `[ParentNotebook <IMicrosoftGraphNotebook1>]`: notebook